 Traccar notification API key.

-Firebase service account JSON.
+Firebase service account JSON for push notifications.

 Pushover notification user name.